 According to San Jose criminal defense attorney Reve Bautista24:

 “Prescription drug fraud cases are some of the most heartbreaking cases I see as a criminal defense lawyer.
 Very often the defendants are not your typical lawbreakers.
-Instead, they’re people who suffer from real pain and may have become addicted to pills in the first place because of a doctor’s negligence.
+Instead, they’re people who suffer from real pain and developed an addiction to pills in the first place because of a doctor’s negligence.
 Their prescription drug abuse is not their fault.”

 You did not use fraud or deceit to obtain a prescription

 It could well be that you have a problem with the abuse of prescription drugs.
 You may have been obtaining these drugs both to treat pain or another medical condition and to feed the addiction.

 But unless you actually lied to—or concealed a material fact from—your doctor or nurse practitioner, you did not commit prescription fraud.
-It is quite possible that s/he wrote you the prescription quickly or automatically, without asking many questions.
+It is quite possible that the doctor wrote you the prescription quickly or automatically, without asking many questions.

-Unless the prosecutor can prove that you actually behaved in a fraudulent or deceptive fashion, you are not guilty under Health & Safety Code 11173.
+Unless the prosecutor can prove that you actually behaved with fraudulent intent or in a deceptive fashion, you are not guilty under Health & Safety Code 11173.

 You did not knowingly prescribe a controlled substance for a non-legitimate purpose